AI-Machine-Vision-Lab/body-measure/README.md

 We've used Layer APIs for easier implementaion.<br>
 ![text](https://camo.githubusercontent.com/ee6d9e0bb3d04dde245b5cb662fe40d19c5b6541/68747470733a2f2f73332d61702d736f7574682d312e616d617a6f6e6177732e636f6d2f61762d626c6f672d6d656469612f77702d636f6e74656e742f75706c6f6164732f323031382f30342f3056344859625a74323850485a5a3361442e706e67)
 ### PoseNet
-PoseNet can be used to estimate either a single pose or multiple poses, meaning there is a version of the algorithm that can detect only one person in an image/video and one version that can detect multiple persons in an image/video.
-Why are there two versions?
+PoseNet can be used to estimate either a single pose or multiple poses.
 The single person pose detector is faster and simpler but requires only one subject present in the image (more on that later)<br>
-For body measurement, we'll be using single pose estimation as we need to measure only a single body at a time.<br>
+**For body measurement, we'll be using single pose estimation as we need to measure only a single body at a time.**<br>
 At a high level pose estimation happens in two phases:<br>
-First, An input RGB image is fed through a convolutional neural network.<br>
+**First**, An input RGB image is fed through a convolutional neural network.<br>
 Either a single-pose or multi-pose decoding algorithm is used to decode poses, pose confidence scores, keypoint positions, and keypoint confidence scores from the model outputs <br>
-A Pose — at the highest level, PoseNet will return a pose object that contains a list of keypoints and an instance-level confidence score for each detected person.
+PoseNet will return a pose object that contains a list of keypoints and an instance-level confidence score for each detected person.<br>
 A Keypoint Position is 2-D x and y coordinates in the original input image where a keypoint has been detected.
 ### PoseNet currently detects 17 keypoints :
 All keypoints are indexed by part id.
 The parts and their ids are:<br>